aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Fortune not found?
-Abort, Retry, Ignore.
+> 🥠 Do not mistake temptation for opportunity.

-Last update: Wed Dec  8 05:06:06 2021
+Last update: Thu Dec  9 05:06:10 2021